SherinV/redisConnect/deploy/readme.md

 Questions?

 Check the ratio of replication controllers (54461) to pods(11828) in total?
-Assumption: Maybe some of the replication controllers are old and needs to be cleaned up?
+Assumption: Maybe some of the replication controllers are old and can be removed?
 `oc get rc -A  `